 Throughout the series, Dimple has been portrayed largely as a self-serving character who saw in Mob his own potential to hold so much power and ascend to godhood.
 So it’s not a surprise why Dimple’s so confused as to why Mob isn’t using his enormous power to his advantage, especially when it comes to getting the attention of Takane Tsubomi.

 But through the Divine Tree arc, Dimple realises that what he was seeking isn’t ultimate power, and that resolving it by brainwashing people to worship him and amassing enough energy to be a god isn’t ultimately satisfying.
-Because what he was craving for really is simply to be seen and be accepted, which Mob did merely seconds after Dimple revealed himself to him the episode after the LOL cult incident.
+Because what he was craving for really is simply to be seen and accepted, which Mob did merely seconds after Dimple revealed himself to him the episode after the LOL cult incident.
 And true enough, when he was envisioning himself to be a god, he was gradually including Mob into his plans.
 He wanted the esper to achieve those goals with him.

 Dimple learns in that moment the value of the friendship and loyalty he has built with Mob.